vonerikbarren/RealityCenter/admin/markdown/ToDoList/RealitiesToComplete/01_TimeReality/01_TimeReality_.md

 # Footer

 this is specifically at the build stage where we build the necessary things that are needed for growth and development.

+The time reality should be able to bend in terms of the time aspects that the user is looking at.
+So it should be able to swiich very easily with Month, Day, and Year.